 Depending on the proposed activity you may also require a permit under the Wellington Park Regulations 2019, for example, filming from a drone for commercial purposes or vehicle access to a fire trail.

 If you want to operate a business in Wellington Park, for example tours or other activities for tourists, you will need to obtain a Commercial Operator's Licence from the Trust.
 Before starting your business in the Park please contact the Manager for information on how to obtain a licence.
-If you are also intending to operate your business in reserves controlled by the Tasmania Park and Wildlife Service you can obtain a single licence that also includes Wellington Park from the Parks and Wildlife Service Commercial Visitor Service Unit.
+If you are also intending to operate your business in reserves controlled by the Tasmania Park and Wildlife Service you can obtain a single licence that also includes Wellington Park from the Parks and Wildlife Service Property Services Unit.